 Lake Regional Cancer Center is accredited with commendation by the Community Hospital Cancer Program from the Commission on Cancer of the American College of Surgeons.
 Accreditation is granted only to facilities that have voluntarily committed to provide the best in cancer diagnosis and treatment and comply with established Commission on Cancer standards.

 Lake Regional's Cardiopulmonary Rehabilitation program is certified by the American Association of Cardiovascular and Pulmonary Rehabilitation.
 AACVPR-certified programs are recognized as leaders in the field of cardiovascular and pulmonary rehabilitation because they offer the most advanced practices available.

-All seven of Lake Regional's primary care clinics have earned national recognition for high-quality, patient-centered care.
+Seven of Lake Regional's primary care clinics have earned national recognition for high-quality, patient-centered care.
 The patient-centered medical home model helps patients keep up with preventive care and manage chronic conditions so they are sick less often.